randaller/llama-chat/README.md

 ### Bfloat16 training and inference optimization

-To save memory you may enable Bfloat16 processing.
+To save CPU RAM or GPU VRAM memory, one may wish to enable Bfloat16 processing.

 ```
 # to save memory use bfloat16 on cpu